qianglise/python-for-hpc/content/cupy.md

 - CuPy is a good first step to start
 - Fine-tuning for optimal performance of real-world applications can be tedioius

-This is another holdover from the carpentries style.
-This perhaps is better done in a "summary" section.
 :::